lostintangent/gistpad/README.md

 At some point, your code/notes might outgrow the feature set offered by Gists (e.g. when you want to start collaborating on the content with other developers).
 When this occurs, you can simply right-click the gist, and select the `Export to Repository` command in order to create a new GitHub repository, that contains the content of your gist.
 The created repo will be public or private, depending on the public/private state of the exported gist.

-### Scratch Notes
+### Daily Notes

-To make it easy to capture ephemeral/fleeting notes as you learn new things throughout the day, GistPad allows you to create "scratch notes" by clicking the `New scratch note...` command under the `Scratch Notes` node in the `Gists` tree (or running the `GistPad: New Scratch Note` command).
-A scratch note is simply a text document named by default for the time it was created.
+To make it easy to capture ephemeral/fleeting notes as you learn new things throughout the day, GistPad allows you to create "daily notes" by clicking the `New daily note` command under the `Daily Notes` node in the `Gists` tree (or running the `GistPad: New Daily Note` command).
+A daily note is simply a text document named by default for the time it was created.

-By default, scratch notes are Markdown documents, but you can customize that behavior (e.g. to create text/AsciiDoc/etc. files) by customizing the `GistPad > Scratch Notes: File Extension` setting.
-Furthermore, scratch notes are created per day, but you can customize this by setting the `GistPad > Scratch Notes: Directory Format` and `GistPad > Scratch Notes: File Format` settings.
+By default, daily notes are Markdown documents, but you can customize that behavior (e.g. to create text/AsciiDoc/etc. files) by customizing the `GistPad > Daily Notes: File Extension` setting.
+Furthermore, daily notes are created per day, but you can customize this by setting the `GistPad > Daily Notes: Directory Format` and `GistPad > Daily Notes: File Format` settings.

-In order to help differentiate scratch notes from Notes in the `Your Gists` node, scratch notes appear as children of a top-level `Scratch Notes` node in the `Gists` tree.
-This makes it easy to view your outstanding scratch notes, so you can periodically audit them and migrate meaningful content to a more appropriate location (e.g. a new or existing gist).
+In order to help differentiate daily notes from Notes in the `Your Gists` node, daily notes appear as children of a top-level `Daily Notes` node in the `Gists` tree.
+This makes it easy to view your outstanding daily notes, so you can periodically audit them and migrate meaningful content to a more appropriate location (e.g. a new or existing gist).

 <img width="200px" src="https://user-images.githubusercontent.com/116461/75699016-908f0b00-5c64-11ea-95d9-e8c8faf93738.png" />

-You can create as many scratch notes as you need, and when you're done with them, you can delete individual notes and/or clear all of your notes by right-clicking the `Scratch Notes` node in the tree and selecting `Clear Scratch Notes`.
+You can create as many daily notes as you need, and when you're done with them, you can delete individual notes and/or clear all of your notes by right-clicking the `Daily Notes` node in the tree and selecting `Clear Daily Notes`.

-> Behind the scenes, scratch notes are simply files that are managed within a "special" secret gist on your behalf.
+> Behind the scenes, daily notes are simply files that are managed within a "special" secret gist on your behalf.
 This way, you can focus entirely on the ephemeral nature of the notes, and not worry about creating/deleting gists.

 ### Showcase